 Which credit cards allow you to book through the card issuer’s portal?

-Most major card issuers — like Chase, American Express or Bank of America — offer credit cards that allow you to earn rewards that can be redeemed in their rewards portal towards travel.
-As long as you use an eligible card that earns the issuers’ rewards currency, you’re good to go.
+Most major card issuers — like Chase, American Express, Citi, Capital One and Bank of America — offer select credit cards that allow you to redeem rewards for travel through their rewards portals.
+As long as you use an eligible card that earns the issuer’s rewards currency, you’re good to go.

 Why you might not want to book through your card issuer’s portal

-Using your card issuer’s portal to book travel can come with many benefits—especially if you are trying to save money.
-However, you should know that your issuer’s travel portal isn’t a silver bullet in your quest for the best travel prices.
-Even if you’ve got enough points and cash to book travel with your card issuer portal, you may not get the best price for your travel plans.
+Using your card issuer’s portal to book travel can come with many benefits, especially if you’re trying to save money.
+Premium travel cards, for example, often offer strong incentives to redeem rewards through travel portals.

+However, you should know your issuer’s travel portal doesn’t always provide the best travel prices.
+Even if you’ve got enough rewards and cash to book travel with your card issuer portal, you still may not get the best deal for your travel plans.
 In the portal, there could be both inflated pricing and limited availability for the travel accommodations you’re looking to book.

 The bottom line